About us

 About Wormald House

 Until recently the house was fully pebble-dashed and the iron work from the garden had been removed.
 We exposed the stone around the windows and re-instated the railings to hopefully bring back some of its original splendour.
+Each guest bedroom has been fully refurbished including upgraded ensuite bathrooms.
+The result is a successful mix of traditional themes with modern amenities creating a unique appealing interior.

 To learn more about Wormald House we should go back in time.
 Our house is named after Joseph Wormald, who oversaw the Prudhoe colliery, based just three miles away.
 Wormald chose to live in Wylam and built this house for his family circa.
 1888.